cloudmaven/documentation/pages/faq/faq.md

 If you can do all of your research computing on a local machine -- say on your laptop -- then perhaps you don't need to migrate to the cloud.
-There is some learning involved; and there are monthly bills; and while you need not pay overhead on your cloud computing (at UW) you do need to manage your account.
-So if your computing environment is not an impediment to progress for the foreseeable future then we suggest "If it ain't broke don't fix it."
+There is some learning involved; and there are monthly bills; and while you need not pay F&A overhead on your cloud computing (at UW) you do need to manage your account.
+So if your computing environment is not an impediment to research progress for the foreseeable future then we suggest 'If it ain't broke don't fix it.'

 On the other hand: Read further if your computing environment is in some way hindering progress in your research.